telerik/kendo-ui-core/docs/controls/editors/multiselect/how-to/integration/using-widget-with-boostrap-modal.md

 ---
-title: Use MultiSelect with Bootstrap Modal Window
+title: Use MultiSelects with Bootstrap Modal Windows
-page_title: Use MultiSelect with Bootstrap Modal Window | Kendo UI MultiSelect
+page_title: Use MultiSelects with Bootstrap Modal Windows | Kendo UI MultiSelect
 description: "Learn how to use the Kendo UI MultiSelect widget with a Bootstrap modal window."
+previous_url: /controls/editors/multiselect/how-to/using-widget-with-boostrap-modal
 slug: howto_use_multiselect_with_bootstrap_modal_window_multiselect
 ---

-# Use MultiSelect with Bootstrap Modal Window
+# Use MultiSelects with Bootstrap Modal Windows

-The example below demonstrates how to use the Kendo UI MultiSelect widget with a Bootstrap modal window and bind values.
+The following example demonstrates how to use the Kendo UI MultiSelect widget with a Bootstrap modal window and bind values.

 ###### Example